Striker-89/42_libft_Tobi-tester/README.md

   1. ft_lstmap not covered
   2. ft_lstdelone excluded from valgrind tests (will cuase mem leaks)
   3. all print functions have to be checked manually (write it to a file and diff it)

+# Feel free to contribute.
+There is a lot of work left

+special thanks to Henne and Cam